lanofdoom/counterstrikesource-remove-objectives/README.md

 # LAN of DOOM Remove Objectives
-A SourceMod plugin that removes objectives for CS:S and CS:GO servers.
+A SourceMod plugin that removes objectives for CS:S servers.

 # Building
 Check out the repository and run the ``./build.sh`` script.